technoidentity/parcel-starter/README.md

         yarn start

     Now you can edit `src/index.js` in any editor and see your changes in browser immediately.

     You could use `yarn test` to run jest tests.

-    You could use `yarn run check-all` for checking types and linting all files in `src` folder.
+    You could use `yarn validate` for checking types, linting all files and run tests in `src` folder.

 4)  If you use `visual studio code`, install `visual studio code extensions` using the following commands

          code --install-extension msjsdiag.debugger-for-chrome
-         code --install-extension eg2.tslint
+         code --install-extension ms-vscode.vscode-typescript-tslint-plugin
          code --install-extension dbaeumer.vscode-eslint
          code --install-extension esbenp.prettier-vscode